Parmeggiani-Lab/elfin-ui/README.md

 <img src="resources/images/ui_tutorial_names.png" width="70%">
 </p>

-In the module list, you will see that the name of a module is bounded by two period marks.
+In the filtered prototype list, you will see that the name of a module is bounded by two period marks.
 These marks are sentinels so that it's easy for you to search exactly which module to place.
-Try just typing "D4" in the <b>Place</b> operator, and see what happens when you type ".D4" or "D4." or ".D4.".
+Try typing just `D4` in the <b>Place</b> operator, and see what happens when you type `.D4` or `D4.` or `.D4.`.

 The first letter, if there is one, denotes the <b>C Terminus</b> chain ID of the extrusion.
 This is needed because hub modules have more than one chain to extrude to and from.

-The last letter is therefore the <b><N Terminus/b> chain ID in the to-be-extruded module.
+The last letter is therefore the <b><N Terminus</b> chain ID in the to-be-extruded module.

 <b>WARNING</b>: any design created as of now will most likely not be able to be properly exported to elfin's internal data format when the export function is available.
 This is because Blender objects created using an old version of the addon will not get new properties even if the addon is updated.
 The design will need to be re-created.